Another popular myth debunked: moon doesn’t make crazies

 Loading

 This Facebook headline caught my skeptic’s eye right away: “Energy beam coming from the Bosnian Pyramid of the Sun.”
 After I finished guffawing at the gullibility of some folks, I decided to spend a little time researching how widespread this silliness had become.
 As expected, and sad to relate, it was all over the Net.
-Seems every psychic-New-Age-crystal-therapy-astrology-aura-UFO-conspiracy-theory-Atlantis-Elvis-is-alive obsessed wingnut site has repeated the claims, usually copying and pasting them directly from the original source without even bothering to investigate … click below for more!
+Seems every psychic-New-Age-crystal-therapy-astrology-aura-UFO-conspiracy-theory-Atlantis-Elvis-is-alive obsessed wingnut site has repeated the claims, usually copying and pasting them directly from the original source without even bothering to investigate the claims: A team of physicists detected an energy beam coming through the top of the Bosnian Pyramid of the … click below for more ↓

 Back to Top